elbee-cyber/old.elbee-cyber.github.io/_posts/2023-03-23-battelle-magical-goat.md

   <img src="/assets/2023-03-23/Screenshot_5.png" />
 </p>

-Viewing main a function is called which interacts with what is likely the expected file called `give_offering`.
+Viewing main, a function is called which interacts with what is likely the expected file called `give_offering`.
 <p align="center">
   <img src="/assets/2023-03-23/Screenshot_6.png" />
 </p>